supxinfy/krview/README.md

 - `A` and `D` or `LEFT` and `RIGHT` change the modulo
 - `SHIFT` increases speed of change
 - `H` or `SPACE` toggles helping screen
+- `E` exports the screen into a .jpg image and saves into assets/screenshots

 ## Installation